Impact event: Other impacts

 In 1998, two comets were observed plunging toward the Sun in close succession.
 The first of these was on June 1 and the second the next day.
 A video of this, followed by a dramatic ejection of solar gas (unrelated to the impacts), can be found at the NASA website.
 Both of these comets evaporated before coming into contact with the surface of the Sun.
-According to a theory by NASA Jet Propulsion Laboratory scientist Zdeněk Sekanina, the latest impactor to actually make contact with the Sun was the "supercomet" Howard-Koomen-Michels on August 30, 1979.
+According to a theory by NASA Jet Propulsion Laboratory scientist Zdeněk Sekanina, the latest impactor to actually make contact with the Sun was the "supercomet" Howard-Koomen-Michels, also known as Solwind 1, on August 30, 1979.
 (See also sungrazer.)

 In 2010, between January and May, Hubble's Wide Field Camera 3 took images of an unusual X shape originated in the aftermath of the collision between asteroid P/2010 A2 with a smaller asteroid.

 Around March 27, 2012, based on evidence, there were signs of an impact on Mars.
 Images from the Mars Reconnaissance Orbiter provide compelling evidence of the largest impact observed to date on Mars in the form of fresh craters, the largest measuring 48.5 by 43.5 meters.
 It is estimated to be caused by an impactor 3 to 5 meters long.

 On March 19, 2013, an impact occurred on the Moon that was visible from Earth, when a boulder-sized 30 cm meteoroid slammed into the lunar surface at 90,000 km/h (25 km/s; 56,000 mph) creating a 20-meter crater.
 NASA has actively monitored lunar impacts since 2005, tracking hundreds of candidate events.